-Mountain Waters Scenic Byway is a must if you love waterfalls
+Mountain Waters Scenic Byway in North Carolina is a must if you love waterfalls

-Mountain Waters Scenic Byway is a very scenic winding mountain road located in Western North Carolina, running through the forest and by rivers and lakes, two river gorges, hardwood forests and countryside vistas.
+Mountain Waters Scenic Byway is a very scenic winding mountain road located in the US state of North Carolina, running through the forest and by rivers and lakes, two river gorges, hardwood forests and countryside vistas.

 Mountain Waters Scenic Byway